ME-ICA/tedana/docs/outputs.rst

 ========================================   =====================================================
 Filename                                   Content
 ========================================   =====================================================
-*_desc-limited_t2s.nii.gz                  Limited estimated T2* 3D map.
+*_T2Starmap.nii.gz                         Estimated T2* 3D map or 4D time series.
-                                           The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
+                                           The difference between the standard and liberal maps is that, for voxels affected by dropout where only one echo contains good data, the liberal map uses a T2* estimate from the first two echoes while the standard map has a NaN.
-*_desc-limited_s0.nii.gz                   Limited S0 3D map.
+*_S0map.nii.gz                             Estimated S0 3D map or 4D time series.
-                                           The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the single echo's value while the limited map has a NaN.
+                                           The difference between the standard and liberal maps is that, for voxels affected by dropout where only one echo contains good data, the liberal map uses an S0 estimate from the first two echoes while the standard map has a NaN.
 *_desc-optcom_bold.nii.gz                  Optimally combined time series.
 *_desc-optcomDenoised_bold.nii.gz          Denoised optimally combined time series.
                                            **Recommended dataset for analysis.**
 *_desc-optcomRejected_bold.nii.gz          Combined time series from rejected components.
-*_desc-optcomRejectedMidK_bold.nii.gz      Combined time series from "mid-k" rejected components.
 *_desc-optcomAccepted_bold.nii.gz          High-kappa time series.
 This dataset does not
                                            include thermal noise or low variance components.
                                            Not the recommended dataset for analysis.
-*_desc-TEDPCA_comptable.tsv                TEDPCA component table.
-A tab-delimited file with
-                                           summary metrics and inclusion/exclusion information
-                                           for each component from the PCA decomposition.
 *_desc-TEDPCA_mixing.tsv                   Mixing matrix (component time series) from PCA
                                            decomposition.
+*_desc-TEDPCA_decomposition.json           Data dictionary describing metadata for each column
+                                           in the TEDPCA mixing matrix tsv.
+*_desc-TEDPCA_comptable.json               TEDPCA component table.
+Contains summary metrics
+                                           and inclusion/exclusion information
+                                           for each component from the PCA decomposition.
 *_desc-TEDICA_mixing.tsv                   Mixing matrix (component time series) from ICA
                                            decomposition.
 The only differences between this
-                                           mixing matrix and the one above are that components may be sorted differently and signs of time series may be flipped.
+                                           mixing matrix and the initial one are that components may be sorted differently and signs of time series may be flipped.
+*_desc-TEDICA_decomposition.json           Data dictionary describing metadata for each column
+                                           in the TEDICA mixing matrix tsv.
+*_desc-TEDICA_comptable.json               TEDICA component table.
+Contains summary metrics
+                                           and inclusion/exclusion information
+                                           for each component from the ICA decomposition.
 *_desc-TEDICA_components.nii.gz            Full ICA coefficient feature set.
-*_desc-TEDICAAccepted_components.nii.gz    High-kappa ICA spatial component maps *_desc-TEDICAAcceptedZ_components.nii.gz   Z-normalized high-kappa ICA spatial component maps *_desc-TEDICA_comptable.tsv                TEDICA component table.
-A tab-delimited file with
+*_desc-TEDICAAccepted_components.nii.gz    High-kappa ICA spatial component maps *_desc-TEDICAAcceptedZ_components.nii.gz   Z-normalized high-kappa ICA spatial component maps
-                                           summary metrics and inclusion/exclusion information
-                                           for each component from the ICA decomposition.
 ========================================   =====================================================

 If ``verbose`` is set to True: